Fiordarancio/sem-seg-playground/README.md

 ## Dependencies

+Into our directories we listed some minimal installation requirements you should follow in order to play with these models just as we did, in order to replicate our results or master them for your own purposes.

-For any of the listed networks, a `requirements.txt` file is provided in order to install python dependencies by simply typing:
+Into the `requirements.txt` file all specific packages (including version) are listed.
+Download and install them by simply typing:
 ```bash
   $ pip install -r requirements.txt --force-reinstall
 ```
-However, mind that sometimes versions can be conflicting.
+Please mind that sometimes versions can be conflicting.
 Exploit virtual environments to easily apply updates or start over without side effects if something went wrong (e.g. when cached or legacy packages issue conflicts by leaving unresolved trash).